UKSPF Summer Events Fund

 • value for money and availability of match-funding

-If we consider that a bid to the People and Skills Fund may be better suited to our Pride in Place Fund or Feasibility Fund we will work with applicants to consider the options.
+If we consider that a bid to the Summer Events Fund may be better suited to our Pride in Place Fund, we'll work with applicants to consider the options.

 Application timeframe